Squamous cell lung carcinoma is a cancer that often has a connection to smoking. It starts in the cells lining the

 Squamous cell lung carcinoma begins in the cells lining the bronchi.
-Over time, cancer can spread by invading nearby lymph nodes and organs and traveling through the blood (metastasizing) to other parts of the body.
+Over time, cancer can spread to nearby lymph nodes and organs and travel through the blood, or metastasizing, to other parts of the body.

 Doctors use tumor size, location, and severity of spread to classify cancer into stages.
 Using the TNM system, the cancer is given a number indicating tumor size (T), spread to the lymph nodes (N), and metastasis (M).
 These are then combined to classify the cancer into a stage.

 There are six main stages.
 Stages 1 to 4 are subdivided according to tumor size, number, and location:

 Occult means hidden.
-In this stage, there are cancer cells in the sputum or other fluids from the lung.
+There are cancer cells in the sputum or other fluids from the lung in this stage.
 However, other tests cannot determine the location of a tumor.

-The cancer is only in the lining of the bronchus and not in lung tissue.
+The cancer is in the lining of the bronchus and not in lung tissue.
 This is also called carcinoma in situ.

-In stage 1, the cancer is only in the lung.
+In stage 1, the cancer is in the lung.
 It hasn’t spread to the lymph nodes around it or other parts of the body.

-In stage 2, cancer is in the lung tissue and has spread into the lining of the lung or nearby lymph nodes but hasn’t metastasized further.
+In stage 2, cancer is in the lung tissue and has spread into the lung’s lining or nearby lymph nodes but hasn’t metastasized further.

 Stage 3 cancer is in the lung tissue and has spread to nearby lymph nodes or organs, such as the esophagus or heart, but hasn’t spread to distant organs.